 The bottom line

-Be sure to pick a travel credit card that will reward you for the type of purchases you make most often and doesn’t charge a fee that costs more than you’ll earn in rewards.
-Whether you’re earning points or miles, be intentional about your redemption options to get the best value for your rewards.
+Be sure to pick a travel credit card that will reward you for the type of purchases you make most often.
+Ideally, it won’t charge a fee that costs more than you’ll earn in rewards.
+By making strategic choices, you’ll get the maximum value from your travel card.